montali/vrije-ai/Multi-Agent Systems/1 - Introduction.md

 A MAS is one that consists in **multiple agents** interacting with **each other**, and the **environment**.
 Generally, the agents may have **different goals**.
 In order to be successful, they need to **cooperate**.

-TODO: insert green dots image

 The green dots are the agents, observing **part of the environment**.
 They have a *mental state*, i.e. what they've learned, and that determines how they're going to act.
 Initially, we'll look at non-cooperative agents.

 There are several motivations.
-First of all, **tecchnological**: we're growing distributed, networked computer systems.
+First of all, **technological**: we're growing distributed, networked computer systems.
 Secondly, MAS are more **robust**: there's no single point of failure.
 They're scalable, flexible, and reusable.
 Applications vary: IoT, swarms of robots...

 There's a second reason: they can be **seen as a model for interactivity in societies**, and they're useful in studying economics, social sciences and so on.

 A typical question may be *how can cooperation emerge in societies of self-interested agents*?

-In a sense, MAS can be though of as **distributed AI**, as usually AI concerns itself with processes which are *cognitive*, while distributed AI is more concerned with social interaction.
+In a sense, MAS can be thought of as **distributed AI**, as usually AI concerns itself with processes which are *cognitive*, while distributed AI is more concerned with social interaction.

 There can be **two approaches**: suppose we give the individual capabilities to agents, what sort of global behaviour emerges (bottom-up).
 The alternative is *suppose we search for specific global characteristic, what sort of guidelines/conventions should we impose to agents to obtain interesting global properties*?